isax785/engineering-numerical-methods/readme.md

 ## Development Guidelines

+- all the notes to be reported in `.md` files only
 - method comparative based on execution **timing**
 - implement `wiki` (i.e. internal linking in all files)
   - master file connected to al the ones contained in subfolders
   - each file connected to its parent and children (if present)
 - folder structure to be defined while going ahead with the implementation
 - use `LaTeX` for formula

+# Other Topics

+Other topics to be investigated:

+- secant method (root finding)
+- Ridder's method
+- finite difference model
+- partial differential equations
+- multidimensional boundary value problems

 ---
 # Resources and Snippets